Unanderra

 Unanderra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Unanderra, as per the latest Census evaluation, 78.3% of dwellings were houses, with the remaining 21.8% consisting of semi-detached homes, apartments, and other types of dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Unanderra stood at 28.9%, with mortgaged properties at 26.6% and rented dwellings at 44.5%.
-The median monthly mortgage repayment in the area was $1,950, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Unanderra was $285, compared to Non-Metro NSW's $330.
-Nationally, Unanderra's mortgage repayments were above the Australian average of $1,863, while rents were below the national figure of $375.
+In Unanderra, as per the latest Census evaluation, 78.3% of dwellings were houses while 21.8% consisted of other dwelling types such as semi-detached homes, apartments and 'other' dwellings.
+This is compared to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Unanderra stood at 28.9%, with mortgaged properties accounting for 26.6% and rented dwellings making up the remaining 44.5%.
+The median monthly mortgage repayment in Unanderra was $1,950, higher than Regional NSW's average of $1,733.
+Meanwhile, the median weekly rent figure in Unanderra was recorded at $285, compared to Regional NSW's $330.
+Nationally, Unanderra's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing